top of page

 5. No Signature Drink or Beverage Variety

-Signature cocktails are more than just drinks — they’re a personal touch and a photo moment.
-Offering only beer and wine can feel a bit basic.
+Signature cocktails are not just drinks; they offer a personal touch and a photo opportunity.
+Providing only beer and wine can feel a bit basic and uninspired.

 TIP: Create one or two custom drinks that reflect your style, heritage, or wedding theme.
-And don’t forget an interesting non-alcoholic option, too!
+Don’t forget an interesting non-alcoholic option too!

 6. Letting Cocktail Hour Drag On Too Long